HassanKashif-pro/Frontend-Crash-Course/README.md

   | !
 Important Rule
 * CSS Untis
   | Like rem, em, px and for color we have RGB, HEx etc.
+* Block vs. Inline
+  | Two Elements used to show paragraphs or text with special props.